emhill/117-Su15/src/morea/11.oo/project.md

 For extra credit, change `_computerMakeMove` to be more intelligent & actively prevent the human player from winning.

+## Extra Credit: Checkers

+Implement support in `ConnectFour` to play a checkers game.
+Write your own `checkers.py` main program to run that instead of `ConnectFour`.

 ## Submission

 Make sure you've added your name to the comments at the top of the file, that your program contains comments and follows good programming style.